 Shopping for wide basketball shoes can be pretty tough, but you have to do it no matter what.

-To be fair, the optimal route for people with narrow or wide feet is to go shop locally.
+The optimal route for people with narrow or wide feet is to shop locally.
 Local stores offer the super-important perk of trying before buying.

 Weigh the pros and cons of online and local retailers and determine which option would be optimal for you.